mosip/documentation/docs/architecture/features.md

   * OTP
   * Biometric

+### Wallet based authentication

+* With e-Signet version 1.0, mobile wallet based authentication can be used to scan a QR code and complete the authentication based on the credential already activated for online login.
+It also performs a local face authentication before using the activated credential.

 ### Quick integrations

 * `OpenID` being a standard, we get a lot of Client libraries for intergrations.
 Hence, avoid custom code building for integration.